 If hair loss is a side effect from treatments, offer to go wig or hat shopping when the time comes.
 A friend will let you know if something looks fabulous or if you should put it back on the shelf.
 Not to mention, a shopping day is a great way to get their mind off of ‘breast cancer.’

 9.)
 Provide some entertainment.

 They may have a lot of downtime, especially during treatments or post-treatment.
 Purchase a streaming service like Netflix or Hulu, to help pass the time with go-to favorites or new binge-worthy tv shows.
 If they are an avid reader, share your favorite books, give a gift card to order or download books online or check books out of the library for them.

 11.)
 Help with writing thank you notes.

 It can be hard to keep up with these, especially if treatments are brutal on the patient.
-So, if it she isn’t up to the task at the time, keep a log, so that she can look back through all of the kind gestures when the fog has lifted.
+So, if they aren’t up to the task at the time, keep a log, so that they can look back through all of the kind gestures when the fog has lifted.

 12.)
 Throw her a party.